 PRO TIPS FOR PERFECT CHRISTMAS LIGHT COOKIES

-- Make sure to chill the dough so the cookies stay thick.
+• Make sure to chill the sugar cookie dough so that your cookies stay thick.
 Chilling your dough keeps your cookies from spreading.
 Then form your dough into 2 inch balls and flatten them by pressing the tops down with the bottom of a cup or a plate.

-- Your royal icing will be thick, that’s what it should be.
-Practice your icing and black piping on an ugly cookie no one was going to want to eat anyways before tackling all of them.
+• Your fast drying royal icing will be thick, that’s what it should be.
+Practice your icing and black piping on an ugly cookie no one was going to want before tackling all of them.

-- These Lofthouse Cookies will keep in an airtight container for 3-4 days on the counter.
+• These Lofthouse Sugar Cookies will keep in an airtight container for 3-4 days on the counter.

 Enjoy!